Jane Fonda's 20 best performances

-Look, Barbarella, isn’t necessarily a good movie, but it would be impossible to make a tribute to Fonda’s roles without including it.
-As the titular space traveler, Fonda rocked some cosmically mod looks, while also leaning fully into the script’s eroticism.
-Directed by her first husband Roger Vadim, the film can verge on exploitative with its sequences that involve near-nudity, including the opening zero gravity striptease and plot devices like the excessive-pleasure machine that induces death by fatal orgasm.
-Fonda herself was not a fan of the project, but it became a campy cult classic with a lasting influence on pop culture, not the least of it being Fonda’s enduring status as a sex symbol.
+Look, Barbarella isn't necessarily a good movie, but it would be impossible to make a tribute to Fonda's roles without including it.
+As the titular space traveler, Fonda rocked some cosmically mod looks, while also leaning fully into the script's eroticism.
+Directed by her first husband, Roger Vadim, the film can verge on exploitative with its sequences that involve near-nudity, including the opening zero gravity striptease and plot devices like the excessive-pleasure machine that induces death by fatal orgasm.
+Fonda herself was not a fan of the project, but it became a campy cult classic with a lasting influence on pop culture, not the least of it being Fonda's enduring status as a sex symbol.

 They Shoot Horses, Don't They?
 (1969)

-This psychological drama directed by Sydney Pollack marked a major turning point in Fonda’s career, resulting in her first Oscar nomination.
+This psychological drama directed by Sydney Pollack marked a major turning point in Fonda's career, resulting in her first Oscar nomination.
 Based on a 1935 novel of the same name, it follows a group of desperate individuals who will stop at nothing to win a grueling Depression-era dance marathon.
 Fonda upended her sunny, sexy image as the cynical, misanthropic Gloria.
-It also marked the first time Fonda felt she had seminal input on a character, as well as the start of more serious films that grappled with the same types of social issues she was passionate about in her personal life as an activist.
-Fonda is heartbreaking and utterly unglamorous in a film laced with brutality right to its end, and Pollack himself praised her no holds barred performance.
+It also marked the first time Fonda felt she had seminal input on a character, as well as the start of more serious films that grappled with the types of social issues she was passionate about in her personal life as an activist.
+Fonda is heartbreaking and utterly unglamorous in a film laced with brutality right to its end, and Pollack himself praised her no-holds-barred performance.

 Tout Va Bien (1972)

-Throughout the ‘60s and ‘70s, Fonda maintained a unique connection to France, both via her first husband Roger Vadim and her involvement in the youth revolt that seized the country in 1968.
-Tout Va Bien gives her an opportunity to engage with it firsthand with its examination of the May 1968 student protests in Paris.
+Throughout the '60s and '70s, Fonda maintained a unique connection to France, both via her first husband Roger Vadim and her involvement in the youth revolt that seized the country in 1968.
+Tout Va Bien gave her an opportunity to engage with it firsthand with its examination of the May 1968 student protests in Paris.
 Codirected by French New Wave auteur Jean-Luc Godard and Jean-Pierre Gorin, the film stars Fonda as an American reporter who covers a strike at a sausage factory alongside her French husband (Yves Montand), himself a director of television commercials.
 Using self-reflexive cinematic techniques, it critiques capitalism while also giving Fonda a film that reflected her own relationship to activism abroad.

 Fun With Dick and Jane (1977)

-After a series of misfires throughout the ‘70s and Fonda’s predominant focus on activism, this socially conscious comedy marked a comeback of sorts for the actress.
-The film spears American materialism with its tale of Dick (George Segal) and Jane (Fonda), an upper middle class couple who turn to a crime spree to maintain their lifestyle.
+After a series of misfires throughout the '70s and Fonda's predominant focus on activism, this socially-conscious comedy marked a comeback of sorts for the actress.
+The film spears American materialism with its tale of Dick (George Segal) and Jane (Fonda), an upper-middle-class couple who turn to a crime spree to maintain their lifestyle.
 For Fonda, it was a return to the type of comedy that helped establish her career, and she earned comparisons to Myrna Loy in The Thin Man for her charming, smart-alecky take on Jane.